Canadian Charitable Data Democratization

 I believe that learning how to assist social economy organizations (nonprofits, charities, social enterprises, etc.) is crucially important to shaping the world into a better place.
 This means that I always have a lot of research initiatives under way.
 These are currently the multi-paper initiatives that I am spending the most time and attention on:

-With Kimberly Wiley of the University of Florida and Sarah Young of the University of North Georgia, I explore the ways in which Illinois nonprofit organizations handled the state government shutdown.
+With Kimberly Wiley of the University of Florida and Sarah Young of the Kennesaw State University, I explore the ways in which Illinois nonprofit organizations handled the state government shutdown.
 Some studies provide practical tips for nonprofits, while others suggest improvements to the way that we theorize nonprofit-government relations.

 The Financial Condition of Italian Social Cooperatives